Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models: Proof of Theorem B

-Thus, the proof of theorem B will be complete once we can show the following claim: a Kupka-Smale $F\in\mathcal{D}^1$ such that $\Omega(F)$ is hyperbolic is Axiom A. However, this is a consequence of the following argument of Pujals and Sambarino~\cite[p.
-966]{PS1}: $\Omega(F)$ hyperbolic implies $L(F)$ hyperbolic, so that the results of Newhouse~\cite{N4} say that periodic points are dense in $L(F)$ and we can do spectral decomposition of $L(F)$.
+Thus, the proof of Theorem B will be complete once we can show the following claim: a Kupka-Smale\footnote{In principle, we can not directly apply Kupka-Smale theorem in our context because $\mathcal{D}^1$ is a specific parameter space.
+However, it is not hard to see that the arguments in the proof of Kukpa-Smale theorem are still valid in our case.
+Indeed, the hyperbolicity of periodic points of a $C^1$-generic $F\in\mathcal{D}^1$ was verified in footnote 3, so it remains to check the generic transversality of invariant manifolds of periodic points, but this last task is ``automatic'' in our setting: we showed that the non-wandering set $\Omega(F)$ of a $C^1$-generic $F\in\mathcal{D}^1$ is the union of a hyperbolic set away from the critical line and a finite number of sinks whose basins cover the critical line.
+In particular, any point $q$ in the intersection of the stable and unstable manifolds of a hyperbolic periodic point $p$ of saddle-type does not approach the critical line and thus the horizontal direction $\mathbb{R}.(1,0)$ is invariant along the orbit of $q$.
+Hence, if the stable and unstable manifolds of $p$ meet non-transversely at $q$, we would deduce that the stable direction of $p$ is horizontal, a contradiction (as $p$ has saddle-type, so that the horizontal direction is unstable).} $F\in\mathcal{D}^1$ such that $\Omega(F)$ is hyperbolic is Axiom A. However, this is a consequence of the following argument of Pujals and Sambarino~\cite[p.
+966]{PS1}: $\Omega(F)$ hyperbolic implies $L(F)$ hyperbolic, so that the results of Newhouse~\cite{N4} say that (1) periodic points are dense in $L(F)$ and we can do spectral decomposition of $L(F)$ into finitely many basic sets $L_1,\dots, L_k$, and (2) we have $\Omega(F)=L(F)$ whenever there is no cycle between the $L_i$.
 Hence, we can show that $\Omega(F)=L(F)$ whenever we can verify the no-cycles condition.
 Since our phase space is two-dimensional, a cycle can only occur among basic sets of saddle-type.
-However, since $F$ is Kupka-Smale, the intersections of invariant manifolds involved in this cycle are transversal, an absurd.
+However, since $F$ is Kupka-Smale, the intersections of invariant manifolds involved in this cycle are transversal, a contradiction.